dialectlabs/react/README.md

 Once set up, you'll have live, hot-reloading on changes.
 Some manual configuration is required to enable this.

+#### Enable hot-reloading from an `examples/` app

+Choose one of the examples/ apps you'd like to do development from and then make the following changes in its source.
+For illustration purposes we choose `examples/basic/`.

 Ensure no packages have been built to the `lib/` folder:

 ```shell